About Financial Aid

 Alabama Student Assistance Program is a need-based, state/federal grant ranging from $300 to $5,000 per academic year.
 Awards are limited to undergraduate work and students who are Alabama residents attending eligible Alabama institutions.
 Priority is given to students in converted credit hour programs.

 Funds are awarded to eligible Alabama residents who demonstrate need and are enrolled in a minimum 6 credit hours.
-The institution receives a predetermined dollar amount for this program, and when that money is distributed, no more awards can be made from that program for that year.
+The institution receives a predetermined dollar amount for this program, and when that money is distributed, on a first come basis availability at the institution no more awards can be made from that program for that year.

 Students must submit the Free Application for Federal Student Aid (FAFSA).
 This form will be available October 1st each year and is available from (FAFSA) or the financial aid office at the institution you plan to attend.